Are you food intolerant? We provide allergy testing in Brighton

 GUT MICROBIOME > Yeasts, Candida, Good Gut Flora Levels > Choose Bioscreen, CDSA (Comprehensive Digestive Stool Analysis)

-Special this month: Order any test and receive 1 month's free access to your personalised nutrition software including wholesome recipes tailored to your results
+Special: Order any test and receive 3 months free access to your personalised nutrition software including wholesome recipes tailored to your results

 Immediate reactions to food (IgE) and Inhalants (IgE)